Shamim M. Momin: Henry Art Gallery (2018–2025)

 From 2018 to 2025, Momin served as Director of Curatorial Affairs at the Henry Art Gallery at the University of Washington in Seattle.

 Her exhibitions during this period included solo shows by Tala Madani ("Be Flat", 2020), Kelly Akashi ("Encounters", 2019), Gary Simmons ("The Engine Room", 2021), and Sarah Cain ("Day after day on this beautiful stage", 2023).

 She also curated the group exhibition In Plain Sight (2022), a collaboration with artists and community advisors exploring institutional archives, collections, and absences.

 Gary Simmons's exhibition "The Engine Room" (2021), curated by Momin, transformed a gallery space into a hybrid performance-installation that included a live musician residency program.
 According to the museum, the show was designed "as both a private laboratory and a public stage" and featured site-specific programming that connected to Seattle’s musical and social history.

 A review in CAA Reviews described In Plain Sight as “a coherent and compelling display of artist-curated masks, archives, and documents... [that] brings forward alternative frameworks of memory, lineage, and visibility.”

 In 2023, Momin curated the site-specific exhibition Sarah Cain: Day after day on this beautiful stage at the Henry Art Gallery.
 The show transformed the museum's two-level gallery into a monumental painted environment, with critics noting its immersive interplay of light, color, and architectural space.

 Through these exhibitions, Momin emphasized how materiality, scale, color, and site-specificity can convey emotional resonance while advancing bold aesthetic and conceptual narratives—hallmarks of her curatorial approach.

 Bronx Museum of the Arts

 In July 2025, Momin was announced as the next Director and Chief Curator of the Bronx Museum of the Arts, succeeding Klaudio Rodriguez.
-According to The New York Times, she brings with her “a reputation for mixing rigor with a playful, wide‑ranging energy.”

 The appointment was welcomed as a sign of renewed institutional ambition.
 The New York Times noted that her leadership “reaffirmed the Bronx Museum’s commitment to equity, experimentation and community engagement after a period of transition.”

 Describing her vision, Momin told The New York Times she aims to “expand the museum’s reach … to celebrate the richness of this borough” and focus on bridging “local and global” art narratives.